mna/redisc/README.md

 The [code documentation][godoc] is the canonical source for documentation.

 The design goal of redisc is to be as compatible as possible with the [redigo][] package.
-As such, the `Cluster` type can be used as a drop-in replacement to a `redis.Pool` when moving from a standalone Redis to a Redis Cluster setup, and the connections returned by the cluster implement the `redis.Conn` interface.
+As such, the `Cluster` type can be used as a drop-in replacement to a `redis.Pool` when moving from a standalone Redis to a Redis Cluster setup, and the connections returned by the cluster implement redigo's `redis.Conn` interface.
 The package offers additional features specific to dealing with a cluster that may be needed for more advanced scenarios.

 The main features are: